-5 Water temperature sensor
+5 Water temperature limit switch

-The water temperature sensor provides a signal to the control module to turn off the gas valve if the temperature in the boiler goes above its setting or if a low water condition is sensed.
+The water temperature limit switch turns off the gas valve if the temperature in the boiler goes above its setting.
 (The circulator will continue to run as long as there is a call for heat.)